- Publications and resources

 - About us

 Remote pilot licence

-A remote pilot licence (RePL) allows you to fly remotely piloted aircraft (RPA) in circumstances that need specialist training.
+A remote pilot licence (RePL) allows you to fly remotely piloted aircraft (RPA) for business or as part of your job in circumstances that need specialist training.

-- a drone larger than 2 kg for commercial operations - any time you earn money for flying
+- a drone larger than 2 kg for commercial operations – anything other than sport or recreation

-- for a remotely piloted aircraft operator's certificate (ReOC) holder.
+- apply for a remotely piloted aircraft operator's certificate (ReOC) or

 RePLs do not expire.